Lecrapouille/SimForth/doc/standalone.md

 SimForth already knows the path `/usr/share/SimForth/<version>/core` but if you want to add extra folders in which to search your files, you have to use the option `-p path1:path2:...`.
 To replace the path use the option `-r path1:path2:...`.
-The `:` is used for separting folders in the same way than the Unix environment variable `$PATH` (the order of search is given by the order of folders).
+The `:` is used for separating folders in the same way than the Unix environment variable `$PATH` (the order of search is given by the order of folders).